DanielFortuyn/leiden/index.md

 A bit out of the way, but has a great location where there are usually some spots left.
 On the route there you probably pass 't Keizertje which is another nice place.

 #### Lot & De Walvis
-Great place to have breakfast, but drinks can totally work aswell.
+Great place to have breakfast, but drinks can totally work as well.